naweed/Data_Diff/README.md

 | Table 2   | String        | The name of the second table used in comparison      |
 | Primary Key   | String        | The primary key in the tables (e.g. ID)        |
 | Columns to Compare   | String        | List of (common) columns between two tables who data is to be compared       |

+## Roadmap
+This is a full working app.
+The following enhancements are in the pipeline:
+* Add SQL Authentication (very simple to do - will take me 5 mins, but I am just lazy)
+* Ability to extract data differences in CSV/Excel file
+* Dynamically get columns list (along with Primary key) from two tables and compare data automatically for the common columns
+* Support for Composite Primary Keys
+* Support for Oracle, MySQL and PostGres